 Pernicious anemia: Pernicious anemia is a blood disorder where the body is unable to use it properly use Vitamin B12 to make red blood cells.

 causes, and treatments of Pernicious anemia is available below.

 Pernicious anemia: Symptoms

 The symptoms of pernicious anemia can vary amongst individuals, depending on the cause, the severity of anemia, and other factors.

 Direct symptoms of pernicious anemia are due to a lack of red blood cells, which are vital to carrying oxygen to the cells of the body.
-Symptoms can include pale skin, shortness of breath, fatigue, dizziness, headache, cold ...more symptoms »
+Symptoms can include pale skin, shortness of breath, fatigue, dizziness, headache, cold hands and feet, ...more symptoms »

 Pernicious anemia: Treatments

 The first step in the treatment of pernicious anemia is prevention.
 Many types of pernicious anemias cannot be prevented.
 However, it is important to eat a diet that includes a sufficient amount of vitamin B12.
 Vitamin B12 found in lean red meats, poultry, fish, and dairy products, such as milk, cheese and yogurt.
 Taking supplements that contain vitamin B12 may ...more treatments »